dgis/CodeTV/ReadMe.txt

 The home page is located at http://regis.cosnier.free.fr.

-Version 0.4 Copyright (c) 2006-2012 Regis Cosnier, All Rights Reserved.
+Version 0.3 Copyright (c) 2006-2012 Regis Cosnier, All Rights Reserved.
 This program is free software and may be distributed according to the terms of the GNU General Public License (GPL).

 FEATURES:

 - GPL
-- Need of the Microsoft Framework.NET 3.0 (if not already install)
+- Need of the Microsoft Framework.NET 3.5 (if not already install).
-- Display analog and digital live video
+- Display analog and digital live video.
 	* Analog tv or webcam device with WDM drivers.
 	* Digital tv (DVB-T, DVB-S, DVB-C) device with BDA drivers.
-- As fast as possible channel switching (This is the reason why I made this software)
+- As fast as possible channel switching (This is the reason why I made this software).
-- Still image capture (snapshot)
+- Still image capture (snapshot).
-- Timeshifting (DVB only)
+- Timeshifting (DVB only).
 - Video recording (DVB only) in a ".dvr-ms" Microsoft proprietary file format (Because of the use of the DirectShow StreamBufferEngine).
-	* Can be playback with any DirectShow Media Player.
+	* Can be played with any DirectShow media player.
 	* Information on Wikipedia http://en.wikipedia.org/wiki/DVR-MS
 	* A tools to convert in mpeg2 http://msmvps.com/blogs/chrisl/archive/2006/08/10/107296.aspx

 QUICK START:

-- Launch the channel wizard
+- Launch the channel wizard.
-- Select the parameters like the capture/tuner devices
+- Select the parameters like the capture/tuner devices.
-- Scan the channel over a frequency range
+- Scan the channel over a frequency range.
-- Double click on a channel and I hope for you it will work
+- Double click on a channel and I hope for you it will work/

 KEYBOARD SHORTCUTS: